jju/stubbl/matches/gcxi-07-srct.md

 Pick: Sump Runners

 Going into this match neither team has a very clear edge, so what makes them suit up and give anything on the field?
-In the end the final play was a feat of derring-do by [[Shay]] and the rookie [[Xesus]] to get the win.
+In the end the final play was a feat of derring-do by [[shay]] and the rookie [[Xesus]] to get the win.

 > Weather: Nice
 > Toss: CT-Kick